Auro Jr.

-Auro Alvaro da Cruz Júnior (born 23 January 1996), known as Auro Jr. or just Auro, is a Brazilian professional footballer who plays as a right-back for Georgian club Torpedo Kutaisi in the Erovnuli Liga.
+Auro Alvaro da Cruz Júnior (born 23 January 1996), known as Auro Jr. or just Auro, is a Brazilian professional footballer who plays as a right-back for Tombense.

 Club career

-São Paulo
+Brazil

 Born in Jaú, São Paulo, Auro joined São Paulo FC's youth setup in 2010, aged 14.
 He made his first team – and Série A – debut on 7 September 2014, coming on as a first-half substitute for injured Paulo Miranda in a 2–0 home win over Sport Recife.
 He was handed his first start three days later, in a 4–2 success at Botafogo.

 On 23 September 2014, Auro renewed his contract with the Tricolor until 2019.
 A regular starter under manager Muricy Ramalho, he lost his starting spot after the arrival of Bruno.

-Loan Linense

 In February 2016, Auro signed on loan with Linense for the 2016 Campeonato Paulista.
 In June, after featuring in only eight minutes for Linense, he was set to join Sport Recife on loan (including being introduced by the club as a new signing), however, he was prevented from joining the club due to a Brazilian rule that prevents a player from representing three clubs during the same year, as he had already made appearances for Linense and São Paulo in 2016.
 Instead, he returned to São Paulo, where he mainly featured with the under-20 squad, winning two under-20 titles that season.

-Loan to América Mineiro

 On 14 January 2017, Auro joined América Mineiro on loan, making a total of 16 appearances between Primeira Liga, Campeonato Mineiro, and Copa do Brasil.
 He started off well with América, but suffered a knee injury, requiring him to miss time due to an operation.
 He subsequently returned to São Paulo in 2018, after his loan spell had ended.